 - The Prothonotary’s Office also has a referral list of attorneys available to the public.

 By proceeding on your own (Pro se).
-You may use the forms, pick up pre-printed forms at the Butler County Prothonotary's Office, or you may obtain custody pleadings/forms and service forms from the Pennsylvania Unified Judicial System (UJS) website by clicking here.
+You may use the forms (located under Documents on the right of this page), pick up pre-printed forms at the Butler County Prothonotary’s Office, or you may obtain custody pleadings/forms and service forms from the Pennsylvania Unified Judicial System (UJS) website.
 In the alternative, you may choose to do research at either a Pennsylvania law library or at a legal website to create your own pleadings.

 For already existing cases, Petitions for Contempt or Special Relief are to be presented through Motion Court to the Judge assigned to your case.
 Generally, these Petitions will be addressed by the Judge and are not scheduled for a Custody Conciliation Conference.
 View our pamphlet (PDF), which explains these procedures further.